Liven-Allan/Sch_Management_System/README.md

 ```
 py manage.py createsuperuser
 ```
-- After Login, can see Total Number Of Student, Teacher, Course, Questions are there in system on Dashboard.
+- After Login, can see Total Number Of Student, Teacher.
-- Can View, Update, Delete, Approve Teacher.
+- Can View, Add, Delete, Teacher.
-- Can View, Update, Delete Student.
+- Can View, Add, Delete Student.
-- Can Also See Student Marks.
+- Can See Student Marks (Exam Marks and Test Marks).
-- Can Add, View, Delete Course/Exams.
+- Can Add, View, Delete Exam or Test Record
-- Can Add Questions To Respective Courses With Options, Correct Answer, And Marks.
-- Can View And Delete Questions Too.

 ### Teacher
-- Apply for job in System.
-Then Login (Approval required by system admin, Then only teacher can login).
-- After Login, can see Total Number Of Student, Course, Questions are there in system on Dashboard.
+- Registered teachers by the admin can only login once given credentials.
+- After Login, can see only students of a particular class which was selected during registering of a teacher.
-- Can Add, View, Delete Course/Exams.
+- Can Add, View, Delete Exam or Test marks for individual students.
-- Can Add Questions To Respective Courses With Options, Correct Answer, And Marks.
-- Can View And Delete Questions Too.
-> **_NOTE:_**  Basically Admin Will Hire Teachers To Manage Courses and Questions.

-### Student
-- Create account (No Approval Required By Admin, Can Login After Signup)
-- After Login, Can See How Many Courses/Exam And Questions Are There In System On Dashboard.
-- Can Give Exam Any Time, There Is No Limit On Number Of Attempt.
-- Can View Marks Of Each Attempt Of Each Exam.
-- Question Pattern Is MCQ With 4 Options And 1 Correct Answer.
----

 ## HOW TO RUN THIS PROJECT
 - Install Python(3.7.6) (Dont Forget to Tick Add to Path while installing Python)